specializeddevel/ia_image_enhancer_csharp/README.md

 ### 2. Models Folder

-You must have a folder named `models` in the application's root directory.
+You must have a folder named `models` in the application\'s root directory.
 This folder must contain the `.bin` and `.param` files for the Real-ESRGAN models you intend to use.

 ## Getting Started